wrkean/SMPL/README.md

 SMPL will be compiled down to C, which is then again compiled down to machine code by clang.
 This project has not been finished yet and won't be supporting OOP until the language is capable of doing tasks using the FP paradigm.

-> The compiler parser's print() function is pretty ugly, I am focusing on parsing for now and will later make printing more pretty

 # Goal
 SMPL aims to be as simple as possible, much like C but with more type-safety and other safety features.
 # Example Code